SyntaxStacks/cyo/README.md

     $ git checkout -b branchname
     ```

-- Put HTML files with your story chapters / pages to the `racker_cyo/story` folder.
+- Put HTML files with your story chapters / pages in the `racker_cyo/story` folder.
 Adding cool media stuff, animation, etc. is HIGHLY DESIRED!
 - Put cool media stuff (video, images, audio, whatever) in the `racker_cyo/assets` folder
 - Put any javascript libraries you need for your cool stuff in the `racker_cyo/lib` folder
 - Put any cool AngularJS code you want to make your story chapters / pages awesome in `racker_cyo/scripts`